Randy Newman: Musical theater

 A revue of Newman's songs, titled Maybe I'm Doing It Wrong, was performed at the Astor Place Theatre in New York City in 1982, and later at other theaters around the country.
 The New York cast featured Mark Linn-Baker and Deborah Rush, and at one point included Treat Williams.

 In the 1990s, Newman adapted Goethe's Faust into a concept album and musical, Randy Newman's Faust.
 After a 1995 staging at the La Jolla Playhouse, he retained David Mamet to help rework the book before its relaunch on the Chicago Goodman Theatre mainstage in 1996.
-Newman's Faust had a one-time Off-Broadway performance at the City Center in New York City on 1 July 2014, where Newman starred as the Devil.
+Newman's Faust had a one-time Off-Broadway performance at the City Center in New York City on July 1, 2014, where Newman starred as the Devil.

 In 2000, South Coast Repertory (SCR) produced The Education of Randy Newman, a musical theater piece that recreates the life of a songwriter who bears some resemblance to the actual Newman.
 Set in New Orleans and Los Angeles, it was modeled on the American autobiography, The Education of Henry Adams.

 In 2010, the Center Theatre Group staged Harps and Angels, a musical revue of the Randy Newman songbook, interspersed with narratives reflecting on Newman's inspirations.
 The revue premiered at the Mark Taper Forum in Los Angeles and included among other songs "I Think It's Going to Rain Today", "Sail Away", "Marie", "Louisiana 1927", "Feels Like Home", "You've Got a Friend in Me" and "I Love L.A".
 The revue was directed by Jerry Zaks and featured Ryder Bach, Storm Large, Adriane Lenox, Michael McKean, Katey Sagal and Matthew Saldivar.

 Personal life

 Newman was married to German-born Roswitha Schmale from 1967 to 1985 and they had three sons: Eric, Amos and John.
 He has been married to Gretchen Preece since 1990, with whom he has two children, Patrick and Alice.
 Gretchen's father was director Michael Preece.

-Newman endorsed Democratic President Barack Obama for reelection in 2012 and wrote a satirical song about voting for White candidates.
+Newman endorsed Democratic President Barack Obama for reelection in 2012 and wrote "I'm Dreaming", a satirical song about voting for white candidates.